msjimc/RunningWindowsProgramsOnLinux/debian.md

 Figure 2: Wine 9.0 is installed on Debian GNU/Linux trixie/sid

 <hr />

+### Linking to the wine-mono file

+You can either manually download the wine-mono file and link it to the Wine installation or run the winecfg command that will both link Wine to the wine-mono file and configure Wine.

+#### winecfg

+The command
+:

+> winecfg

+will both download the wine-mono file and link it to the Wine installation as well as configure your Wine environment.

+#### Manually link to wine-mono

 The [wine-mono-9.1.0-x86.msi](https://dl.winehq.org/wine/wine-mono/9.1.0/wine-mono-9.1.0-x86.msi) file was downloaded from https://dl.winehq.org/wine/wine-mono/9.1.0/ to the user's Download folder and in a terminal the following command was entered: